 Medical Waste from Clinics or Veterinary Departments

-Medical waste such as bandages, medical gloves, instruments or lancets, medical sharps (needles), and swabs may be subject to regulation as medical waste in many jurisdictions.
-Typically, facilities are required to have closed and marked "biohazard" red containers with a puncture resistant bag or lining for collection of medical waste onsite.
+Typically, facilities are required to have closed and marked "biohazard" red containers with a puncture-resistant bag or lining for collection of medical waste onsite.
 Specific requirements typically apply for packaging, storing, and transporting medical waste.
 Some states require training, tracking, and recordkeeping.
 Certain types of medical waste may also be subject to federal requirements for transportation.

 Many states and local jurisdictions have or are implementing regulations to reduce the use of plastic carry out bags in an effort to keep the bags out of landfills, from roadside litter, and out of streams, lakes and oceans.
-This legislation can include outright bans on plastic bags, require stores to establish at-store recycling programs for plastic bags, or establish a fee for bags at the cash register.
-The RCC Consumer Bag Legislation matrix provides an overview of plastic bag related legislation at state and local levels.
+This legislation can outright ban on plastic bags, require stores to establish at-store recycling programs for plastic bags, or establish a fee for bags at the cash register.
+The RCC Consumer Bag Legislation Summary Matrix provides an overview of plastic bag related legislation at state and local levels.

 Scrap tires are regulated primarily at the state level.
 Programs typically include taxes or fees on automobiles or tires to fund scrap tire programs, scrap tire market development activities, licensing or registration requirements for scrap tire haulers or processors, manifests for scrap tire shipments, and tire pile elimination activities.